ChilliCream/hotchocolate-docs/docs/stitching.md

 **But how can we go further and hook into the query rewriter of the stitching engine?**

-Let us for instance try to get rid of the `createdById` field of the `Message` type.
+Let us for instance try to get rid of the `createdById` field of the `Message` type as we actually do not want to expose this field to the consumer of the stitched schema.

-We actually need this field in order to fetch the `User` from the remote schema.
-In order to be able to remove this field, we would need to be able to request it as some kind of a hidden field whenever a `Message` object is resolved.
+Since our resolver for the newly introduced `createdBy` field is dependant on the `createdById` field in order to fetch the `User` from the remote schema, we would need to be able to request it as some kind of a hidden field whenever a `Message` object is resolved.

-We could then write a little field middleware that copies us the hidden field data into our scoped context data, so that we are consequently able to use the id in our `delegate` directive.
+We could then write a little field middleware that copies us the hidden field data into our scoped context data, so that we are consequently able to use the id in our `delegate` directive by accessing the `createdById` via the scoped context data instead of refering to a field of the `Message` type.

 The stitching engine allows us to hook into the the query rewrite process and add our own rewrite logic that could add fields or even large sub-queries.